sycy600/calendar-client/README.rst

-The application which works with Google OAuth2 and with Calendar API.
+An application which works with Google OAuth2 and with Calendar API.

 Run
 ===